 If you have been thinking about bleaching your hair, it is always better to consult a professional, especially if your hair is on the darker side.
 After the initial transformation, you can try to save money by touching up your roots at home.

 However, if you bleach your hair at home, be aware that bleaching is a risky and time-consuming process that requires the use of proper techniques and the right tools to avoid long-term damage.
 Here are a few helpful tips before you start.

 - Avoid drugstore brands as they can cause more damage and instead opt for professional-quality products available in salons or reputable beauty shops.
 Quality bleaching products also contain nourishing ingredients and conditioning agents in their formulation.

 - It is advisable to use the lowest volume that should be effective in removing your original color but is still gentle on your scalp and hair.
 Use no more than 20 volume developer for light brown and dark blonde hair, while medium dark and deep red hair need 30 volume developer to be effective.
 If you want to go from dark hair to white blonde, you need a more intensive bleaching treatment and professional help.

 - After selecting the right volume of developer, you need to properly adjust the time to get the desired blonde shade.
 Keeping the bleach in your hair too long will fry the hair.
 If your hair is not completely lightened during the recommended time, rinse the chemicals out and reapply the bleach a few days later.

 - When bleaching dark hair, you should gradually lighten it before reaching blonde.
 A resting period of at least a week between bleaching sessions will give your hair some time to recover from the damage.
-Prismax Hair Botox deep-conditioning treatments work well between bleaching applications.
+Prismax Nutritivo deep-conditioning treatments work well between bleaching applications.